 Information and Requirements:

-Admission into the Master of Science program in Physical Education requires completion of a baccalaureate degree in exercise science, physical education or in a field related to graduate study in sport administration (e.g., business, marketing, sociology) or exercise and wellness (e.g. nutrition, health).
+Admission into the Master of Science program in Exercise & Sport Science requires completion of a baccalaureate degree in exercise science, physical education or in a field related to graduate study in sport administration (e.g., business, marketing, sociology) or exercise and wellness (e.g. nutrition, health).
 Transcripts serve as documentation for admission.

 Admission Requirements (For All MS in ESS in Programs):